 Fellows are assigned a primary supervisor for three 4-month rotations each year.
 This facilitates greater depth of experience via exposure to supervisors’ styles and clinical experience.
 Fellows are expected to receive two to three hours of direct supervision per week.
 This includes direct observations during patient interviews and follow up appointments, one-on-one discussion and supervision for the purpose of case conceptualization, group supervision via the Neuropsychology Case Conference, and supervision provided on an as-needed basis depending on clinical demands.
 In addition, supervision is provided in the form of detailed editing and discussion with supervisors on all neuropsychology reports completed by the fellow.
 Finally, we strive to provide the opportunity for fellows to supervise more junior trainees within the context of a vertical supervision model, so they can begin the process of learning about training from the supervisor perspective.

-The UCSOM Neuropsychology Fellowship includes five neuropsychologists:
+The Neuropsychology Fellowship includes five neuropsychologists, four of whom are board certified: